acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   * starts the acumos-deployer container
   * updates the AIO tools environment to run under the container
-  * executes oneclick_deploy.sh, and saves a log on the host
+  * executes oneclick_deploy.sh, and saves a log
   * executes the post_deploy.sh script, if present
+  * copies the updated files from the acumos-deployer container to the user's workstation deploy subfolder, incuding the log files and all updated files under the system-integration repo

 .. code-block:: bash